 If school administrators are made aware of a criminal act of sexual misconduct that is in progress, they must contact CPD.
-When made aware of an allegation of sexual misconduct, including but not limited, sexual harassment, sexual bullying, sexual assault, dating violence, or discrimination related to sex, sexual orientation, gender, or gender expression, contact the Office of Student Protections and Title IX ("OSP") to assist in assessing whether police notification is needed at the OSP Mainline: (773) 535-4400.
+When made aware of an allegation of sexual misconduct, including but not limited, sexual harassment, sexual bullying, sexual assault, dating violence, or discrimination related to sex, sexual orientation, gender, or gender expression, contact the Office of Student Protections and Title IX at (773) 535-4400 to assist in assessing whether police notification is needed.
 DCFS mandatory reporter obligations are separate from reporting to CPD and must always be followed; please consult the Policy on Child Abuse and Neglect if needed.